r-gamedev/weekly-posts/README.md

 While running, automatically schedules posts found in `/threads` (excluding `example`, of course).

-Selects a post to make from `posts.yaml` based off the modulo of `internal.yaml > post count`.
+Selects the top post from `posts.yaml` and moves it to the bottom.

 Gathers variables from `internal.yaml`, `posts.yaml > [selected] > variables`, and `conf.yaml`.
 With the priority in that order.